 In the event, Princess Louis did go to Alexandra and spent her birthday with her.
 Princess Louis’s daughter Alice – later Princess Andrew of Greece and mother to The Duke of Edinburgh – was taken along in tow (Greg King, The Last Empress, 67).
 Baroness Buxhoeveden, Alexandra’s biographer, wrote: ‘She did not go about much on account of her cure, but her small niece, Princess Louis of Battenberg’s daughter, was with her…’ (Baroness Buxhoeveden, The Life & Tragedy of Alexandra Feodorovna, 36).
 Interestingly, Alexandra’s letter to Pollie also implies that Princess Louise of Battenberg also came too: ‘Little Louise Battenberg is with me.
 I had begged Victoria to spare her for eight days and really she looks better since she is here and is taking one of the waters.
 It makes such a difference having a child in the room…’ (Quoted in Fjellman, 75).

 The latter remark is a poignant one.
 Alexandra’s youngest sister, Princess Marie of Hesse (‘May’) died at the age of four in 1878; shortly after which, Alexandra’s mother, Princess Alice, Grand Duchess of Hesse, died at the Neues Palais, in Darmstadt.
-Alexandra’s comment might be seen to be reinforced by the fact that she wrote to the Tsarevich Nicholas from Harrogate on 11 May 1894: ‘Tomorrow my little sister May would have been 20, think only, quite grown up.
-Sweet little Child that she was…’ (Quoted in Andrei Maylunas & Sergei Mironenko, A Lifelong Passion, 67).
+Alexandra’s comment might be seen to be reinforced by the fact that she wrote to the Tsarevich Nicholas from Harrogate on 11 May 1894, that it would have been her little sister May’s birthday, twenty years old, recalling her sweetness of nature as a child.
+(Andrei Maylunas & Sergei Mironenko, A Lifelong Passion, 67).

 It clearly was a long time since Alexandra had known the constant company of a child and little Princess Louise of Battenberg was aged five at the time.
 Alexandra dedicated a sketch to Princess Alice of Battenberg during that Harrogate trip – as my researches revealed, when I was writing the article about Alexandra in Harrogate (Elizabeth Jane Timms, Royalty Digest Quarterly, 44).
 I wonder why there has been so little mention of Princess Louise also going to Harrogate, but it seems from all this, that perhaps both little princesses may have gone and not just Alice.